 Rivers.shp, Parks.shp, and EV_Chargers.shp in

-the folder you specified in setwd()
+the folder you specified in setwd().
+These files contain

 Sacramento city Census